Licenses required to start a food business in the UK

 Introduction

-Starting a food business in the UK can be an exciting opportunity, but it is crucial that you understand the various licenses and regulations you must comply with before getting started.
-According to the Food Standards Agency, over 10,000 new food businesses were registered in the UK in 2019.
+Starting a food business in the UK can be an exciting opportunity, but you must understand the various licenses required to start a food business and the regulations you must comply with before getting started.
+As of 2023, revenue in the food market amounts to US$164.40 billion, which is further expected to grow by 4.02% in 2023-28.
 This highlights the growing number of entrepreneurs and businesses entering the food industry.
 However, with this growth comes increased regulatory scrutiny and legal challenges, particularly around compliance and food safety.

 A survey conducted by Food Standards Scotland found that nearly 40% of food businesses in Scotland were not fully compliant with food safety regulations.
 This underscores the importance of ongoing legal and compliance support for food businesses.